sergiocollado/potpourri/code/C#/Project_creation_and_project_settings.md

 ## Conclusion

 By following these steps, you've successfully created and run a new .NET project in Visual Studio Code.
 This foundational knowledge will help you as you continue to develop more complex applications.

+# Project settings

+## Introduction

+Follow these steps to configure the initial settings for a new .NET project to ensure its smooth and efficient operation.
+Steps to Configure Initial Project Settings

+    Locate the .csproj file

+        Open the project folder and find the .csproj file.
+This file configures how the project handles running, testing, and building.

+    Understand the .csproj file

+        The .csproj file uses XML format.
+Tags define settings like project type (<Project Sdk="Microsoft.NET.Sdk">) and target framework (e.g., <TargetFramework>net8.0</TargetFramework>).

+    Manage project dependencies

+        Use the NuGet Package Manager to add and manage dependencies.
+Open the command palette and select "Add NuGet Package," then search for the desired package (e.g., "Pastel") and choose the latest version.

+    Verify the .csproj file after adding packages

+        Check the .csproj file to confirm the new packages are listed under <PackageReference>.

+    Utilize new packages in code

+        For example, to use the "Pastel" package, add using Pastel; in your code.
+Then, implement it to customize text colors (e.g., color.Green).

+## Conclusion

+These steps will help you effectively set up your .NET project, ensuring that all settings and dependencies are properly configured from the start.